0sps/sullivan.mx/_posts/2026-04-01-Gavin-Grier-stalker.md

 I eventually started to see other guys, and had a boyfriend that summer.
 In may of 2025, the stalker texted me saying he saw us kissing in the park.
 Having known it was Gavin for months now, I decided it was time to act.
 I went to the Franklin county court and filed suit that same day.
 Plus I texted a group chat with me, my roommate, and Gavin, and dumped all the evidence into it. **Funny enough, we have never been stalked since this day.**

-I also started reaching out to some people he had harass me.
+I also started reaching out to some people he had harassed me.
 I followed leads on every single number, and found a few that were real.
 (Phone numbers that correspond to real people, not apps, have been redacted from this post)

 Take a look:
 <figure style="max-width: 100%; text-align: center;">